dhingratul/scene-clustering/README.md

 # Run
 1. Clone the repository
+2. mkdir data/ and put images in the directory
+3. mkdir out/
-2. cd into src/ directory
+4. cd into src/ directory
-2. `python run.py`
+5. `python run.py`

 # Note:
 1. The 'distance' measure betwen the pairwise images is computed based on number of good matches obtained from SIFT features and FLANN matcher(`utils.getDistanceM`), the higher the measure, more closely the image is related